 - An accident may also permanently reduce or damage the value of an asset completely.

 Factors Affecting Depreciation

-As per depreciation chapter for class 11, here are a few factors which affect the depreciation of an asset:
+As per the depreciation chapter for class 11, here are a few factors that affect the depreciation of an asset:

 - Cost of Asset: Depreciation is directly proportional.

 - Estimated Useful Life: Determines the division of depreciation proportionately.